tnyandoro/apple_clone_webpage/README.md

 ## Built With

-- Major languages
+- HTML
-- Frameworks
+- CSS
-- Technologies used
+- GRID AND FLEX

 ## Live Demo